Karol-hub/School-Notes-A-level/School/Computer Science/Course Work/Reports/Report.md

 Generation

 ## **Folder Setup**

-Game

-- Assets

-- Characters

-- Enemies

-- Items

-- Scenery

-- Scripts

-- Movement

-- Abilities

-- Generation
+*ss of folder setup*
 # **Actual Coding**

 **Initial Planning**
 Can be split into two main segments
 - Things that happen every frame
 	- Player Input
 	- Will be under “private void Update()” which is called once every frame

-Things that happen every physics frame (constant 50Hz)
+- Things that happen every physics frame (constant 50Hz)
 	- Anything physics related
 	- Will be under “private void FixedUpdate()” which is called once every 0.02 seconds (can be changed in the unity project settings

-This is to keep things consistent as frame rate isn’t constant in a game therefore if we were to do physics related actions every frame it would be inconsistent and would feel unreliable.
-However, since we want physics to be consistent throughout the game.
-Some things will be exempt from this ruleset.
+ Using fixed update aims to keep things consistent as frame rate isn’t constant in a game therefore if we were to do physics related actions every frame it would be inconsistent and would feel unreliable as the result would be different based on frame rate.
+Some things will be exempt from this rule.
 This will happen when the force is applied once (like a jump) since the force will only be applied in one frame, then the frame rate doesn’t change how it behaves.
 This will make the game feel more responsive as if we were to do add impulsive forces in the physics frame, we would need to wait for the next physics frame to apply the force, however applying it in the Update void will allow the input to be processed as soon as it is inputted into the computer.

 ## **Player Movement**

 ### **Success criteria**

 - Walking
 - Can move in all directions relative to the camera
 - Can move up slopes at the same speed as on ground
 - Sprinting
 - Can move in all directions relative to the camera
 - Can move up slopes at the same speed as on ground
 - Moves at a different speed than the walking speed
 - Increased FOV to make it seem like the player is going faster
 - Crouching
 - Can move in all directions relative to the camera
 - Can move up slopes at the same speed as on ground
 - When running and initiating a crouch it becomes a slide
 - When sliding down the slope you accelerate down, and the magnitude is decided by the steepness of the slope.
 - When something is above the player, they can’t un-crouch
 - Player scale changes to make the hitbox smaller
 - Player moves down so that they don’t float when changing scale
 - Jumping
 - Always jumps up
 - Power can be changed
 - When slow enough and
 - Wall running
 - Can go around curves
 - Can't infinitely wall run to climb any wall
 - Can jump off from it
 - Camera
 - Can’t rotate fully up to go upside down
 - Can rotate around depending on mouse movement
 - Gravity
 - Works as intended on slopes
 - Smaller gravity when wall running
 - Acts down when player is in the air.
 ### **Testing Scene**

 ![](file:///C:/Users/dimki/AppData/Local/Temp/lu1544013jnx.tmp/lu1544013jo0_tmp_aa6f8226a38856f8.png)